nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Splitting a debt: `splitdebt`

-Splits a debt among several people in PayMeLah such that each person owes the same amount.
+Splits a debt among several people in PayMeLah such that each person owes the same amount (rounded up to the closest cent).

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 You can split a debt among as many people as you want.
 You can even include yourself with index '0'